Guide written by:

 If you're looking at mesh-type fences and you want to add an aesthetic touch to your garden – or simply add a bit of privacy – there are a number of garden screening options available to you.

-There's nothing much to it: simply plant some leylandii or conifer and wait for it to grow for extra coverage.
+There's nothing much to it: simply pout some hedge plants in the ground and wait for them to grow to provide extra coverage.

-Brushwood offers a more natural look due and provides some noise insulation.
+Brushwood offers a more natural look and provides some noise insulation.
+It doesn't hold an awful lot of heat so your soil won't dry out as quickly as with a wire fence.

 This option isn't the best option aesthetically speaking but it does have the advantage of being highly effective!